-Fordyce spots are also called Fordyce granules or Fordyce glands and they are small yellowish or whitish spots that may appear on the lips, on the inside of your cheeks or on your genitals, they arise naturally and have no health consequences.
+Fordyce spots, also known as Fordyce granules, are small yellowish or whitish spots that may appear on the lips, on the inside of the cheeks or on the genitals.
+They emerge on their own and generally do not cause health problems.

-These spots are due to increased sebaceous glands and therefore can appear at any age, being more frequent during puberty because of the hormonal changes and is not related to HIV, herpes, sexually transmitted diseases, genital warts or cancer.
+These spots can appear due to enlarged sebaceous glands and may appear at any age (although they most frequently occur during puberty due to hormonal changes).
+They are not related to HIV, herpes, sexually transmitted infections, genital warts or cancer.

-Although Fordyce spots do not need any specific treatment, there are ways you can eliminate them for aesthetic reasons and it consists in using creams or even laser surgery.
+Although Fordyce spots do not require any specific treatment, there are ways you can remove them for aesthetic reasons, through the use of creams or even having laser surgery.

 What can cause the spots to appear

-Fordyce spots are usually present from birth, however, they may not be easily seen.
-After adolescence, and with hormonal changes, these granules can become larger and more visible.
+Fordyce spots are usually present from birth; however, they may not be easily seen.
+After adolescence, and with hormonal changes, these spots can become larger and more visible.

 The spots can appear in anyone but are twice as frequent in men and in people with very oily skin.

 Fordyce granules are not contagious or nor are they caused by viral or bacterial infections.
 They emerge on their own in the region of the mouth or genitals.

 The treatment of Fordyce spots is usually only done for aesthetic reasons.
 It is not always possible to completely eliminate the lesions, however.
 Some of the more common ways to remove the spots include:

 - Use of ointments and creams that contain tretinoin or dichloroacetic acid.
 These medications can visibly reduce skin changes, but should only be used if prescribed by a dermatologist;